LitvinOleksandr/merge_PDF/README.md

 This Python script simplifies the task of merging multiple PDF files into a single document.

 **Usage:**
 1. **Installation:** Ensure you have Python installed.
-Install the required library using `pip install PyPDF2`.
+Install the required library using 'pip install -r requirements.txt'
 2. **Execution:** Run the script.
 A window will appear.
 3. **File Selection:** Click the button to choose the PDF files you want to merge.
 4. **Output File:** Specify the desired name for the combined PDF.